-In addition to printer-specific media recommendations, this document also explains design factors you should consider when purchasing all types of print materials.
-For definitions of industry terms, see "Glossary" on page 142.
-If you have specific stock or design questions, talk with your print materials supplier.
+In addition to printer-specific media recommendations, this document also explains design factors to consider when purchasing all types of print materials.
+For definitions of industry terms, see "Glossary" on page 174.
+If you have specific stock or design questions, then contact your print materials supplier.